island-is/island.is/libs/application/templates/parental-leave/README.md

 The employer(s) can then approve or request changes, one employer at a time since just one assignee can be at one state at a time.

+#### Employer requires action

+When the employer requests edits on changes that have been sent to him for approval.
+The application updates for the applicant to edit his changes.

 #### VMST approval

 Applications that have been sent to VMST.

+#### VMST requires action

+When Vinnumálastofnun requests edits on changes that have been sent to them for approval.
+The application updates for the applicant to edit his changes.

 #### Edit or add periods

 Applicants make changes in periods or/and add more periods in their application.

+#### Employer waiting to assign for edits

+When the applicant has made changes to their application and is employed by an employer(s) (not self employed, getting benefits or applying for a parental-leave grant), then then the employer they registered in their original application receives the email they can click a link which automatically assigns them to the application and advances it to the next state.
+If the applicant has multiple employers, or added an employer when he made his last changes, we go back to this state after an employer has approved the request until there are no more employers left to approve.

 #### Residence grant no birthdate